IhorKlimov/Flutter-One-Signal/README.md

 You could've noticed that I have a duplicated way of declaring One Signal app id.
 This is due to a very different iOS/Android setup logic.
 So, for now, you have to include it in build.gradle file.
 In the next iterations, I'll try to  get rid of this part

-On Android startInit returns Future of true instantaneously and Future of the result of a notification permission popup on iOS.
-You need to wait for this method to complete before calling other API methods
+On Android startInit returns Future of true instantaneously

 ### Notification Open Handler
 By default you have your home page opened when notification is clicked.
 This is not a behavior you'd want for a real app.
 To disable this behavior on Android add this code to android/app/src/main/AndroidManifest.xml